mupfdev/SNESoIP/README.md

 ### Core developers ###

 [Daniel Baumann](mailto:/sciurus@blastprocessing.de)

-<pre>The author of the web interface and the java adaption of the login
+The author of the web interface and the java adaption of the login server.
-server.</pre>

 [saturnu](http://jensma.de/rehkopf/gallery-images/saturnu.gif), the fabulous:

-<pre>He's most likely the only person who understands the project as a
+He's most likely the only person who understands the project as a whole.
-whole.
-He also develops homebrew software, wrote a login server and a virtual userspace device, etc.</pre>
+He also develops homebrew software, wrote a login server and a virtual userspace device, etc.

 [Michael Fitzmayer](mailto:/mail@michael-fitzmayer.de)

-<pre>Hard- and firmware stuff, project founder.</pre>
+Hard- and firmware stuff, project founder.

 ### Additional credits ###

 [Daniel Otte](mailto:/daniel.otte@rub.de)

-<pre>The author of the AVR-Crypto-Lib.</pre>
+The author of the AVR-Crypto-Lib.

 [Guido Socher](mailto:/guidosocher@fastmail.fm)

-<pre>The author of the tuxgraphics TCP/IP stack used in the
+The author of the tuxgraphics TCP/IP stack used in the firmware.
-firmware.</pre>

 [Jan Schmitz](mailto:/pw_returner@web.de)

-<pre>Early code review and improvements.</pre>
+Early code review and improvements.

 ## Special thanks goes to ##